7.3.2. Moving average, Savitzky-Golay and deriving filters#

 gives the blue curve below:

-UserWarning [/Users/felix/Documents/git/kineticstoolkit_doc/src/kineticstoolkit/timeseries.py:3545] The key 'clean' exists in both TimeSeries.
-According to the overwrite=False parameter, the new value has been ignored.
+UserWarning [/Users/felix/Documents/git/kineticstoolkit_doc/src/kineticstoolkit/timeseries.py:3618] The key 'clean' exists in both TimeSeries's data.
+According to the overwrite=False parameter, its prior value has been overwritten by the new value.
 Use on_conflict='mute' to mute this warning.

-UserWarning [/Users/felix/Documents/git/kineticstoolkit_doc/src/kineticstoolkit/timeseries.py:3545] The key 'quantized' exists in both TimeSeries.
-According to the overwrite=False parameter, the new value has been ignored.
+UserWarning [/Users/felix/Documents/git/kineticstoolkit_doc/src/kineticstoolkit/timeseries.py:3618] The key 'quantized' exists in both TimeSeries's data.
+According to the overwrite=False parameter, its prior value has been overwritten by the new value.
 Use on_conflict='mute' to mute this warning.

-UserWarning [/Users/felix/Documents/git/kineticstoolkit_doc/src/kineticstoolkit/timeseries.py:3545] The key 'artefacts' exists in both TimeSeries.
-According to the overwrite=False parameter, the new value has been ignored.
+UserWarning [/Users/felix/Documents/git/kineticstoolkit_doc/src/kineticstoolkit/timeseries.py:3618] The key 'artefacts' exists in both TimeSeries's data.
+According to the overwrite=False parameter, its prior value has been overwritten by the new value.
 Use on_conflict='mute' to mute this warning.

 As expected, the 5-sample period noise was completely removed.
 The signal was, however, also averaged and we therefore lost some dynamics in the signal.